top of page

 Limited Information Sharing (With Consent)

 CircleUp follows a transparent and ethical approach to information sharing.
-Clients sign a specific consent form authorizing their clinician to share only the bare minimum information required for administrative purposes, such as: Confirmation that care has begun and number of sessions completed, a brief statement indicating whether further care is clinically advisable (e.g., “additional sessions recommended”), verification of eligibility for program continuation or closure.
+Clients sign a consent form authorizing their clinician to share only the bare minimum information required for administrative purposes, such as: Confirmation that care has begun and number of sessions completed, a brief statement indicating whether further care is clinically advisable (e.g., “additional sessions recommended”), verification of eligibility for program continuation or closure, and general impressions of change in presenting concerns.
+Clients provide informed consent allowing clinicians to share minimal information with CircleUp, such as attendance and general progress, to support program coordination and funding accountability.
+CircleUp does not access clinical notes.

 Targeted Check-Ins and Program Oversight